CollierCZ/docs-media/java-rx-sdk-reame.md

 new DeliveryConfig(projectId, typeResolvers, "yourPreviewAPIKey");
 ```

-To make calls to the Preview API globally, use a default `QueryConfig` during inicialization.
+To make calls to the Preview API globally, use a default `QueryConfig` during initialization.
 This can be overridden when executing particular queries.

 ```java